santteegt/creative-theme-jekyll/README.md

-# Landing page for the StartUPS-EMOV Hackatón
+# Landing page for the StartUPS-EMOV Hackaton

 Landing page presenting ideas and team members